cloudflare/cloudflare-docs/content/reference-architecture/architectures/cdn.md

 **Anycast routing**

-The Cloudflare CDN, which is discussed in more detail in the next section, uses Anycast routing.
-Anycast allows for nodes on a network to have the same IP address.
+The Cloudflare CDN, which is discussed in more detail in the next section, uses anycast routing. anycast allows for nodes on a network to have the same IP address.
 The same IP address is announced from multiple nodes in different locations, and client redirection is handled via the Internet’s routing protocol, BGP.

-Using an Anycast-based CDN has several advantages:
+Using an anycast-based CDN has several advantages:

 * Incoming traffic is routed to the nearest data center with the capacity to process the requests efficiently.
 * Availability and redundancy is inherently provided.
 Since multiple nodes have the same IP address, if one node were to fail, requests are simply routed to another node in close proximity.
-* Because Anycast distributes traffic across multiple data centers, it increases the overall surface area, thus preventing any one location from becoming overwhelmed with requests.
-For this reason, Anycast networks are very resilient to DDoS attacks.
+* Because anycast distributes traffic across multiple data centers, it increases the overall surface area, thus preventing any one location from becoming overwhelmed with requests.
+For this reason, anycast networks are very resilient to DDoS attacks.

 ## Introducing the Cloudflare CDN